PatrickFahy/LaserProject/README.md

 3 5V Power supplies, (the connectors dont matter) (any other power source will do) 1 Breadboard,
-10-12 DuPont wires, (can be bought in packs of 40 for about €3 euro)
+10-12 DuPont wires, (can be bought in packs of 40 for about €3 euro) and a Soldering Iron or a Hot glue gun.

 This is all the essential equipment I used to build this project.